PGScatalog/pgs-harmonizer/README.md

 FOR each variant in file
-    IF RSID maps to genomic location in Ensembl THEN Update locations based on Ensembl mapping
+    IF RSID maps to genomic location in Ensembl THEN update locations based on Ensembl mapping
         IF RSID != original RSID THEN
-            Provide new harmonized rsID (hm_rsID)
-    ELIF can liftover locations to current build THEN liftover locations to current build
+            update rsID (provide original rsID in hm_info) check and flag if the alleles are consistent with the API ELIF Able to liftover locations to current build THEN liftover locations to current build
-    ELSE
+        check and flag if the alleles are consistent with the ENSEMBL VCF ELSE
-        *flag* variant and provide original mappings in "unharmonized column" as dictionary ENDIF
+        *flag* variant and provide original mappings in hm_info column as dictionary ENDIF
 ENDFOR
 </pre>